An independent research database No paid placement · No referral fees

 Wrong on either = wrong install.

 HVAC sits at the intersection of two regulated trades — refrigeration and electrical.
 A licensed refrigeration mechanic handles the gas-charged refrigerant lines, the system commissioning, and the warranty paperwork.
 A licensed electrician handles the power supply, switchboard, and isolator.
-Cowboys try to do both on one ticket.
+Quote-trap operators try to do both on one ticket.
 The unit fails inside warranty and the manufacturer denies the claim because the install wasn't fully licensed.

 The 10 questions below force both tickets into the conversation before you pay.
 A working operator welcomes them — they have both, or coordinate with the second trade.
 A cowboy stalls — the cheap install depends on you not asking.